numoonchld/mastering-typescript/01-features/annotations/README.md

 - Other than the above 3 scenarios, allow Type Inference to kick in
 - Goal of using TypeScript as a developer is to prevent any variable getting assigned the type `any`

+### Functions

+- while Type Annotation can check for argument and return type discrepancies in functions, it does not rectify incorrect logic within functions!
+  - does not vet the logic within the function defined

+#### Type Annotations

+- for functions, types have to be annotated for

+  - arguments values
+  - return value

+- when return type annotation is added, a `return` statement has to be mandatorily specfied

+#### Type Inference

+- infers function return value type automatically
+  - but not for arguments of the function
+- never use Type Inference for function returns, because it then fails to alert the developer if the return keyword is missing

+#### `void` and `never`

+- `void` return Type Annotation allows

+  - no return keyword at all
+  - `return null`
+  - `return undefined`

+- `never` is to specify the function should never return anything!
+  - the function is always expected to end prematuraly
+  - example: a function whose sole act is to throw an error